karissademi/git-101/README.md

 13. Provide feedback.

 14. Check your original pull request to see if you need to make a change.
+    Even if you don't have any commits, add your favorite food to the file.

 15. Make the change and commit.
 ```